Italian cable car crash kills 14 people, child seriously hurt | Business

 Italian cable car crash kills 14 people, child seriously hurt

+At least 14 people, including Israeli nationals, died and a child was seriously injured on Sunday when a cable car linking Italy's Lake Maggiore with a nearby mountain plunged to the ground, officials and rescuers said.

-At least 14 people died and a child was seriously injured on Sunday when a cable car linking Italy's Lake Maggiore with a nearby mountain plunged 20 metres to the ground, local officials and rescuers said.
+At least 14 people, including Israeli nationals, died and a child was seriously injured on Sunday when a cable car linking Italy's Lake Maggiore with a nearby mountain plunged to the ground, officials and rescuers said.
 The Stresa-Mottarone cable car takes tourists and locals from the town on Lake Maggiore, almost 1,400 metres above sea level to the top of the Mottarone mountain in 20 minutes.

 'HARD TO BELIEVE' The Stresa-Mottarone lift had only recently re-opened following the gradual lifting of coronavirus restrictions.